RADICLDefense/full-stack-web-coding-exercise/CANDIDATE_README.md

 # Fullstack Developer II - Take-Home Coding Exercise

 Welcome!
-This coding exercise is designed to assess your fullstack development skills for a **Fullstack Developer II** position at our cybersecurity-as-a-service company.
+This coding exercise is designed to assess your fullstack development skills for a **Fullstack Developer II** position at RADICL.
 We're excited to see what you can build!

 ## Overview